core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Uniqueness of (key, nonce) {#ssec-key-nonce-uniqueness}

-The proof for uniqueness of (key, nonce) pairs in Appendix D.3 of {{I-D.ietf-core-object-security}} is also valid in group communication scenarios.
+The proof for uniqueness of (key, nonce) pairs in Appendix D.4 of {{I-D.ietf-core-object-security}} is also valid in group communication scenarios.
 That is, given an OSCORE group:

 * Uniqueness of Sender IDs within the group is enforced by the Group Manager.

-* The case A in Appendix D.3 of {{I-D.ietf-core-object-security}} for messages including a Partial IV concerns only group requests, and same considerations from {{I-D.ietf-core-object-security}} apply here as well.
+* The case A in Appendix D.4 of {{I-D.ietf-core-object-security}} concerns all group requests and responses including a Partial IV (e.g. Observe notifications).
+In this case, same considerations from {{I-D.ietf-core-object-security}} apply here as well.

-* The case B in Appendix D.3 of {{I-D.ietf-core-object-security}} for messages not including a Partial IV concerns all group responses, and same considerations from {{I-D.ietf-core-object-security}} apply here as well.
+* The case B in Appendix D.4 of {{I-D.ietf-core-object-security}} concerns responses not including a Partial IV (e.g. single response to a group request).
+In this case, same considerations from {{I-D.ietf-core-object-security}} apply here as well.

 As a consequence, each message encrypted/decrypted with the same Sender Key is processed by using a different (ID_PIV, PIV) pair.
 This means that nonces used by any fixed encrypting endpoint are unique.
 Thus, each message is processed with a different (key, nonce) pair.